 Favorite Piece of Your Sport’s History: I have always been inspired by the Golden Age of mountaineering, i.e. the first half or so of the 20th century, when most of the world’s most beautiful mountains were still unclimbed.
 I can only imagine how it must have felt to explore the Himalayas, looking up at some of the most majestic peaks in the world, knowing that none of them had yet been climbed.

-Words to Live By: Live in the moment
+Words to Live By/Personal Mantra: Live in the moment

-Three TNF Products You Always Pack: Redpoint Optimus, because it is the most versatile jacket ever made, and I know it will never let me down.
+Three TNF Products You Always Pack: Makalu jacket, because it is the most versatile jacket ever made, and I know it will never let me down.
 Beeline sleeping bag, because it is so light and I can use it for everything from a summer El Cap route, to an overnight alone climb in the Cascades, or even as a sleeping bag liner on an Alaskan or Arctic expedition.
-Surgent Hoodie, because I love hoodies, and particularly this one because it is fleece, just the right weight, with a nice simple design.
+Sargent Hoodie, because I love hoodies, and particularly this one because it is fleece, just the right weight, with a nice simple design.

-Which Causes are you Passionate About: I am a board member of the Access Fund.
+Which Causes are you Passionate About: I am a board member of the Access Fund and the Mountain Rescue Service.
+Both are organizations which I believe in completely.
 I am also a member/instructor for the Eastern Slope Ski Club, which teaches skiing to grammar school kids here in the Mount Washington Valley.
-I also support the American Mountain guides Association, the American Alpine Club.
-I also support Kisment, a local non-profit that provides climbing experiences for under privileged kids
+I also support the American Mountain Guides Association, the American Alpine Club and Kismet, a local non-profit that provides climbing experiences for under-privileged kids.

 - “The Great and Secret Show,” VII 5.11 A4 WI3, north face of Polar Sun Spire (first ascent)